cortexproject/cortex/docs/proposals/block-storage-time-series-deletion.md

 Once all the applicable blocks have been rewritten without the deleted data, the deletion request state moves to the `Processed` state.
 Once in this state, the queriers will still have to perform query time filtering using the tombstones until the old blocks that were marked for deletion are no longer queried by the queriers.
 This will mean that the query time filtering will last for an additional length of `-compactor.deletion-delay + -compactor.cleanup-interval +  -blocks-storage.bucket-store.sync-interval` in the `Processed` state.
 Once that time period has passed, the queriers should no longer be querying any of the old blocks that were marked for deletion.
 The tombstone will no longer be used after this.

+#### Cancelled Delete Requests

+If a request was successfully cancelled, then a tombstone file a `.deleted` extension is created.
+This is done to help ensure that the cache generation number is updated and the query results cache is invalidated.
+The compactor's blocks cleaner can take care of cleaning up `.deleted` tombstones after a period of time of when they are no longer required for cache invalidation.
+This can be done after 10 times the bucket index max staleness time period has passed.
+Before removing the file from the object store, the current cache generation number must greater than or equal to when the tombstone was cancelled.

 #### Handling failed/unfinished delete jobs:

 Deletions will be completed and the tombstones will be deleted only when the DeletedSeriesCleaner iterates over all blocks that match the time interval and confirms that they have been re-written without the deleted data.
 Otherwise, it will keep iterating over the blocks and process the blocks that haven't been rewritten according to the information in the `meta.json` file.
 In case of any failure that causes the deletion to stop, any unfinished deletions will be resumed once the service is restarted.
 If the block rewrite was not completed on a particular block, then the original block will not be marked for deletion.
 The compactor will continue to iterate over the blocks and process the block again.